 The Town has two funds, the General Fund and Infrastructure Fund, which are reported in the Fund Financial Statements.
 The focus of the General Fund is to provide information on near-term inflows and outflows of cash and the balance available.
 The unreserved fund balance serves as a measure of the resources available for spending for the next fiscal year.
-The General Fund had a positive fund balance of \$338,973 in 2019 and \$184,939 in 2018.
-The Infrastructure Fund had a positive fund balance of \$424,139 in 2019 and \$414,902 in 2018.
+The General Fund had a positive fund balance of \$366,959 in 2020 and \$338,973 in 2019.
+The Infrastructure Fund had a negative fund balance of \$(44,013) in 2020 and positive fund balance of \$424,139 in 2019, with the decrease due to the capital investment in a new community center in 2020.